al1brn/geonodes/docs/getting_started.md

   geo.faces.shade_smooth = True
 ```

 This time, the smooth shading is treated as a property of faces.
-As any property, `shade_smooth' can be set and it can also be get.
+As any property, `shade_smooth` can be set and it can also be get.

 In the code below, the variable `smoothed_faces` contains the values `True` or `False` for all the mesh faces,
 depending if they are smoothed or not.